 In fact, I personally and genuinely have tried to dialogue with people like David Turner and Caroline Glick of the Jerusalem Post and posed some of those issues with them, and I basically could not get anywhere because those people, sad to say, do not want to follow logic at all.

-Now, since Sacks does not have a decent argument, all his has left at his disposal is straw man.
+Now, since Sacks does not have a decent argument, all he has left at his disposal is a straw man.
 He builds a gigantic mumbo jumbo and then demolishes it with great relish.
 He writes:

 He’s got to be kidding.
 Where does he get this information?
 Who really believes that “since every Jew is a Zionist,” then “we must oppose the Jews”?
 Do we oppose decent people like Norman Finkelstein, John J. Mearsheimer, Israel Shamir, Mortimer Adler, Gilad Atzmon, etc.?

 Doesn’t Sacks know that it was people like Alan Dershowitz who were persecuting our colleague Gilad Atzmon?
 Wasn’t it the state of Israel that did not allow Norman Finkelstein to enter the country?